 What are the primary SALT responsibilities?

-The two main areas where SALT serve Camp are in the kitchen and cleaning the bathhouses.
+SALT have the opportunity to be trained in the service industry and practice those skills in two main areas at camp - the kitchen and cleaning the bathhouses.
 SALT participants work in shifts and in smaller teams and rotate their days and weeks between different responsibilities around camp.
 There are teams who are on "kitchen duty" and other teams are on "bathhouse duty".
 Additionally, SALT participants are assigned to a camper cabin, where they will learn some of the responsibilities of being a counselor, build relationships with campers, and get a chance to lead a devotion.

 When will I know if I've been accepted into SALT?